+What is grit?
 A true definition of grit would say that grit is a personality trait that helps you keep working toward long-term goals despite setbacks or failures.
-It is similar to perseverance and it requires a growth mindset— two similar character traits that mean you are willing to keep working and improving at something despite the challenges that get in your way.
+It is similar to perseverance and it requires a growth mindset— two similar character traits that mean you are willing to keep working to get better at something, or to achieve a goal, even though challenges get in your way.

 Did you ever notice how sometimes the smartest person isn’t the most successful?
 Or how the kid with the most natural talent on a team isn’t the star player?
 That’s because of grit!
 Studies show that intelligence or natural ability by itself isn’t as powerful as grit.
 Without practice and effort, natural talent is limited.
 But with grit, you can develop your ability-- you can get stronger and better at something when you work long and hard at it.